- Some animals are deadly due to being large and aggressive such as the hippo and elephant.

 Also called the carpet viper, this snake resides in Africa, the Middle East, and India, and the females of the species are more than twice as venomous as the males.
 Aside from the high death rate, the carpet viper’s venom is a neurotoxin that causes an extremely high number of amputations in those victims that it doesn’t kill outright.

 Out of all the venomous snakes in the world, the Inland Taipan is supposed to be the most elusive and toxic.
 The Inland Taipan, a native of Australia, can envenomate in consecutive bites in the same attack.
-Although they are one of the most deadliest creatures on the planet, they are very shy and reclusive.
-So much so that there have been a handful sightings so far. whenever they are confronted by humans, their first instinct is to run, they possess a temperate nature and only attack if they feel threatened or cornered.
+Although they are one of the deadliest creatures on the planet, they are very shy and reclusive.
+So much so that there have been a handful of sightings so far. whenever they are confronted by humans, their first instinct is to run, they possess a temperate nature and only attack if they feel threatened or cornered.

 The mosquito is the single deadliest, most dangerous animal in the world and also one of the smallest.
 Mosquitoes are estimated to cause between 750,000 and one million human deaths per year.